-[UPDATE] Aid from other governmental agencies is one of the County's largest revenue sources, accounting for approximately \$712 million in the 2018-19 County Budget, or approximately 32% of the County's total revenues (all funds).
-The County derives approximately 30% of its total General Fund revenues from State and federal sources (5.52% federal and 24.88% State).
+Aid from other governmental agencies is one of the County's largest revenue sources.
+The County derives nearly 30% of its total General Fund revenues from State and federal sources.
 Decreases in revenues received by the State can affect subventions made to the County and other counties in the State.
+See "State Funding" above.
 In addition, actions taken by Congress and federal executive branch agencies including, without limitation, reductions in federal spending, could reduce the revenues received by the County.
 Federal payments are largely derived from Welfare Aid and Medicaid programs.
 See "THE COUNTY OF SAN MATEO-County Services" above.